 The Effects of Ketogenic Diet on Inflammation and Chronic Pain and Alzheimer’s Disease

-A great unmet need exists for pain therapies that are non-addictive and/or address the pain that remains intractable to treatments available currently.
+A great unmet demand exists for pain therapies that are non-addictive and/or address the pain that remains intractable to treatments available currently.

 Two major non-opioid strategies to address pain are focused on either reducing inflammation and inflammatory pain (particularly relevant to arthritis).

 There is emerging evidence to suggest that a ketogenic diet may alleviate pain.
-A ketogenic diet is a regimen that it is high in fat and low in carbohydrates, similar to the Atkins diet.
+A ketogenic diet is a regimen that is high in fat and low in carbohydrates, similar to the Atkins diet.

 Also, increased adenosine and activation of peroxisome proliferator-activated receptors - all suggest that a ketogenic diet will be effective in increasing baseline pain thresholds and reducing both inflammatory and neuropathic pain.

 Our central hypothesis is that a ketogenic diet will alleviate pain, including intractable pain, based on its anti-inflammatory potential and akin to its success in treating intractable epilepsy.

 Testing our hypothesis in well-established animal models is feasible and may yield new therapeutic opportunities for pain relief and a new avenue for developing pain treatments that are both effective and non-addictive.

 Public Health Relevance

 Evidence suggests that a ketogenic (very low carbohydrate/high fat) diet should provide relief in two types of chronic pain, inflammatory and neuropathic pain, found most commonly in rheumatoid arthritis and diabetes, respectively.

 A keto diet can be really simple, but it helps to learn some basic skills.
 These tips and guides will help you answer all the common keto questions.